mcgarrah/aws-adfs/README.md

       --sspi / --no-sspi              Whether or not to use Kerberos SSO authentication via SSPI, which may not work in some environments.
+      --print-console-url             Print a preauthenticated AWS Console URL.
+      --run-console-url               Execute the AWS Console URL in the default browser, which only works on Windows
+                                      environments.
       --help                          Show this message and exit.
     ```
     ```